STATrack: A Target-Aware Fully Spiking Neural Network for Efficient UAV Tracking: Experiments

 \subsection{Implementation Details}

 \textbf{Model Configuration}.
 The proposed STATrack adopts an efficient spike-driven Transformer backbone based on E-SpikeFormer \cite{ESpikeFormer}.
-Specifically, we employ E-SpikeFormer 10M as the feature extractor to strike a balance between tracking accuracy and computational efficiency.
+Specifically, we adopt E-SpikeFormer-10M as the backbone for STATrack and E-SpikeFormer-5.1M as the backbone for STATrack-s.
 The prediction module is implemented as a lightweight spike-driven center prediction head, consisting entirely of spiking operations.
-For each of the three output branches—classification, bounding box size regression, and center offset regression—we use four stacked Multi-Spike convolutional layers, ensuring an end-to-end fully spiking processing pipeline.
+For each of the three output branches, i.e., classification, bounding box size regression, and center offset regression, we use four stacked Multi-Spike convolutional layers, forming an end-to-end fully spiking processing pipeline.
 Following the standard settings of Transformer-based trackers \cite{OSTtrack,Mixformer}, the input resolutions of the template and search region are set to $128 \times 128$ and $256 \times 256$, respectively.
+The time step of spiking neurons is set to $T=4$ in all experiments.
+Integer activations within $[0,T]$ are used during training, while the network is unfolded into $T$ binary spiking timesteps during inference to preserve spike-driven computation.

 \textbf{Training Strategy}.
 STATrack is trained on a combination of large-scale tracking datasets, including GOT-10k \cite{got10k}, LaSOT \cite{Lasot}, COCO \cite{coco}, and TrackingNet \cite{Trackingnet}.
 To ensure fair comparisons, the training pipeline follows the same protocol as the baseline methods.
 The batch size is set to 32, and the network is optimized using the AdamW optimizer with a weight decay of $1 \times 10^{-4}$.
-The initial learning rate is set to $4 \times 10^{-5}$.
-The model is trained for 300 epochs, with 60,000 image pairs per epoch, and the learning rate is decayed by a factor of 10 after the 240th epoch.
-For the proposed Adaptive Mutual Information Maximization (AMIM) loss, the base weight $\lambda_{\mathrm{base}}$, dynamic range $\beta$, and sensitivity coefficient $\eta$ are empirically set to 0.1, 0.5, and 10.0, respectively.
+The initial learning rate is set to $6 \times 10^{-5}$.
+The model is trained for 300 epochs with 60,000 image pairs per epoch, and the learning rate is decayed by a factor of 10 after the 240th epoch.
+For the proposed Adaptive Mutual Information Maximization (AMIM) loss, the base weight $\lambda_{\mathrm{base}}$, dynamic range $\beta$, and sensitivity coefficient $\eta$ are empirically set to 0.1, 0.05, and 10.0, respectively.